 A cookie is a small data file that contains information about your visit to a website.
 Your computer provides this information during your first visit to a web server.
 The server records this information in a text file and stores this file on your hard drive.
 When you visit the same website again, the server looks for the cookie and structures itself based on the information provided.
 A cookie only identifies your computer to a web server when you visit the site.

-If you visit our website to browse or download information, our web server will record the date and time of your visit to our site, the pages viewed and the information downloaded.
-We generally use this information for statistical purposes.
+If you visit our website to browse or download information, our web server will record the date and time of your visit to our site, the pages viewed, and the information downloaded.
+We generally use this information for statistical purposes to improve your experience when visiting our website.
+We also use this data to understand and report on which content pages and downloads are accessed.

 If your browser is configured to reject all cookies, you will be unable to use services on the website that require cookies in order to participate.
 You may still be able to use some information-only pages if you do not accept cookies.

 FINSIA is generally exempt from the Privacy Act when it collects and handles employee records.
-However, our policy is to protect the personal information of its employees as it does other personal information.
+However, our policy is to protect the personal information of our employees as we do for other personal information.

 Links to other sites